 2- SwingIt Trapeze Lessons

-By far one of the most unique and fun things I did all summer was take trapeze lessons from SwingIt Trapeze.
+Now, one of the most unique and fun things to do in Anaheim was taking trapeze lessons from SwingIt Trapeze.
 I was completely shocked that all 4 munchkins + my hubby and I were able to fly.
+The staff is incredible and will guide you step by step so that you feel completely comfortable taking off on a Trapeze.
+Check Current Prices Here!

 Nothing says summer like heading to the baseball fields.
 Anaheim is home to the Angels and the Angels Stadium is a fantastic stadium for families.
 Sundays are family days so there are extra games and fun for the kiddos.